Looking for a one day itinerary for visiting Providence Rhode Island. Look no further!

 16. 7:00 PM: Restaurants for Dinner

-Where should you eat in Providence?
+Where should you eat with one day in Providence?
 Providence has a diverse and innovative restaurant scene.
 But Italian cuisine reigns supreme.

 For an unpretentious place with great seafood, try Oberlin in downtown Providence.
 The chef is a James Beard Award nominee.